-INTERVENTION AREA PURPOSE INTENDED AUDIENCE Short-form mass media Develop Radio and TV spots on chlorhexidine (e.g. of real women talking about how happy they were to have chlorhexidine and of grandmothers who wish they had known about chlorhexidine in time to save their grandchild, women of all social strata who switched from traditional methods to chlorhexidine; emphasis on how much nicer, cleaner, and safer it is.)
-Increase product/brand awareness and knowledge of benefits Pregnant women/new mothers Grandmothers Fathers Communities Secondarily: Health providers (facility- and community-level) Long-form mass media Integrate newborn care including chlorhexidine into multi-episode radio drama serial on RMNCH Produce radio call-in shows that include chlorhexidine for cord care as a newborn care topic Develop and produce radio distance learning programs on safe birth and ENC including chlorhexidine for cord care, for CHWs, TBAs and facility-based providers that model positive behaviors and relationships with communities and referral facilities Depict desired behaviors Stimulate social dialogue about everyone's role in protecting maternal and child health Shift social norms around assisted childbirth Pregnant women/new mothers Grandmothers and other caregivers Fathers Communities Providers Pharmacy owners and staff Print media Develop/adapt take home brochures/leaflets on chlorhexidine (including where to get it), stickers to remind women to obtain and use chlorhexidine Posters, point of sale materials Increase product knowledge / knowledge of where to find quality services Reminders Pregnant women/new mothers Fathers Facility-based providers Pharmacy owners and staff Digital media and Produce SMS service on chlorhexidine benefits, Increase product/brand Pregnant women/new mHealth reminders to obtain and use it, reminders to awareness mothers seek ANC, where to obtain chlorhexidine (in the Stimulate social dialogue Fathers context of safe birth/newborn health Increase knowledge and skills CHWs messaging) - Facility-based providers Host newborn health hotline (phone and/or SMS-based) Pharmacy owners and staff Where appropriate, social media pages on essential newborn care/ newborn health for peer-to-peer support and social marketing Develop short video clips and short FAQs that model chlorhexidine promotion and education (accessible on basic and smart phones) Develop SMS messages reminding pregnant women to include chlorhexidine in their birthing supplies
+Intervention Area Illustrative Activities Purpose Intended Audience Short-form mass media Develop Radio and TV spots on chlorhexidine (e.g., of real women talking about how happy they were to have chlorhexidine and of grandmothers who wish they had known about chlorhexidine in time to save their grandchild, women of all social strata who switched from traditional methods to chlorhexidine; emphasis on how much nicer, cleaner and safer it is).
+To increase product/brand awareness and knowledge of benefits.
+Pregnant women/ new mothers Grandmothers Fathers Communities Secondary: Health providers (facility- and community- level) Long-form mass media Integrate newborn care including chlorhexidine into multi-episode radio drama serial on RMNCH.
+Produce radio call-in shows that include chlorhexidine for cord care as a newborn care topic.
+Develop and produce radio distance learning programs on safe birth and ENC including chlorhexidine for cord care, for CHWs, TBAs and facility-based providers that model positive behaviors and relationships with communities and referral facilities.
+To depict desired behaviors.
+To stimulate social dialogue about everyone's role in protecting maternal and child health.
+To shift social norms around assisted childbirth.
+Pregnant women/ new mothers Grandmothers and other caregivers Fathers Communities Providers Pharmacy owners and staff Print media Develop/adapt take home brochures/ leaflets on chlorhexidine (including where to get it), stickers to remind women to obtain and use chlorhexidine.
+Posters, point of sale materials.
+To increase product knowledge.
+To increase knowledge of and remind audiences where to find quality services.
+Pregnant women/ new mothers Fathers Facility-based providers Pharmacy owners and staff